timeplus-io/proton-grafana-source/README.md

 ### Use the pre-built Docker Compose
 The [docker-compose.yaml](docker-compose.yaml) in this folder ships a Grafana container, with the proton plugin pre-installed, as well as a data generator.

-You start it with `docker compose up` and go to http://localhost:3000 to add a new data source for Proton, using `proton` as the hostname (because the Grafana container is running in the Docker Compose network. `proton` is the internal hostname for Proton database.)
+You start it with `docker compose up` and go to http://localhost:3000 to view the Carsharing dashboard.

-Then create a new dashboard by copying the content of [carsharing_grafana_dashboard.json](carsharing_grafana_dashboard.json) in the dashboard JSON model.
+A data source for Proton is created automatically.

 ### Use your own Grafana deployment